 Making decisions regarding these duties is the responsibility of all co-executors.
 Some of the decisions may already be addressed in the will.

 Can joint executors act independently?
-One co-executor can make decisions on the estate.
+Yes.
+One co-executor can make decisions in the estate.
 The law sees each co-executor as one entity, so if one co-executor acts on duty or makes a decision, it reflects as if all did the action.
-This does not always end up so well.
-It is crucial to retain a check and balance between all co-executors, as acting without the consent of other co-executors can end up in a conflict, which can end up with the court reversing the co-executor’s decision.
+This does not always end up so well, as it can lead to a decision that the other co-executor does not approve.
+It is crucial for the co-executors to maintain a relationship of communication and cooperation.
+Acting without the consent of other co-executors can end up in a conflict, which can end result in litigation and possibly in the court reversing a co-executor’s decision.

 It is always favorable that co-executors work together to achieve a positive result in executing the duties of the estate.
 When this does not work out, disputes can arise.
 If the co-executor cannot agree on a decision, then a third-party intermediary may be necessary to draw out a final compromised conclusion.
 The co-executors will eventually have to agree to disagree and come up with a solution to the conflict.

 If one co-executor has decided that the others did not authorize, a lawsuit may be the next step to reverse that particular action.
 A judge will hold a hearing for the co-executors to present their cases, and then the judge will make a decision that will favor one over the other.
 All co-executors will have to abide by the judge’s decision.